DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 remove_substrings: Optional[List[str]] = None,

-remove_regex: Optional[str] = None)
+remove_regex: Optional[str] = None,

 Arguments:

-• remove_empty_lines: Whether to remove empty lines.
+• remove_empty_lines: If True, removes empty lines.

-• remove_extra_whitespaces: Whether to remove extra whitespaces.
+• remove_extra_whitespaces: If True, removes extra whitespaces.

 • remove_substrings: List of substrings to remove from the text.